 The end of The Twins hike

-And if you have been following my hiking guide, that means you completed one of the best (and most difficult) hiking trails in Hong Kong!
+And if you have been following my hiking guide, you completed one of the best (and most difficult) hiking trails in Hong Kong!
 And you will welcome a break and perhaps a drink or two.
 Find this bus stop on the same side of the road, and take bus 6, 6A, 73 or 260 to Stanley Village for a well-deserved break.

 Hiking the Violet Hill and Twin Peaks hike in reverse: from Stanley Gap Road to Wong Nai Chung Reservoir